ycl-the-lyc/ubc-study-notes/apsc-101/apsc-101.typ

     [1], ..([],) * 5,
     [2], ..([],) * 5,
     [3], ..([],) * 5,
+  ),
 )

-)
+= Engineering Drawings

+== Orthographic
+A drawing that depicts an object’s axis, with no perspective \

+/ Center line of hole: dash dot lines, + symbol in center / Hidden features: dashed lines
+=== First Angle Projection
+- Front, left side, bottom
+=== Third Angle Projection
+- Front, right side, top

+#image("assets/firstthirdangleproj.png", width: 70%, height: 85pt, fit: "contain")
+note: any orientation of the symbols are fine

+== Title Block and Border:
+- Border has measurements
+- Title block has: name, author, company, revision, scale, units, tolerances, materials, drawing number, third angle symbol

+== Dimensions:
+- best to be outside of part
+- extension lines: connecting dimension line to part
+- *NO REDUNDANT DIMENSIONS*
+- dimension *VISIBLE FEATURES* when possible
+- If two dimensions can be solved from the other, choose the most important and the other
+- Extension lines can cross, dimension lines cannot

+= Feedback

+== 7 Cs (recap)

+*Clear* - easy to follow, easy to understand \
+*Correct* - Factually accurate, prepared according to professional standard \
+*Concise* - Brief, efficient \
+*Concrete* - Detailed, vivid, and specific.
+Main point is clearly evident \
+*Complete* - includes info relevant to the audience, conveys what audience should do \
+*Courteous* - polite and respectful, geuine and sincere \
+*Considerate* - empathetic and mindful, prepared with receiver in mind \

+== 3x3 Feedback Model
+#image("assets/3x3feedback.png", width: 103%, height: 220pt, fit: "contain")

+= Systems Thinking (covered in APSC100, will be tested again in 101) == Sustainability Framework
+#image("assets/susFramework.png", width: 60%, height: 165pt, fit: "contain")

+== Resiliency
+/ Resiliency: capacity to *adapt* to changing conditions and to *maintain* or regain functionality and vitality in the face of stress or *disturbance*
+- Complex systems are more resilient than simple or complicated systems.
+- Can be analyzed using a CLD.

+- Design principles of resilient systems:
+  - function across different scales
+  - build redundancies
+  - use locally available resources
+  - as possible, simple, passive and flexible; e.g. not requiring constant monitoring or input
+  - be ethical, supporting community and social equity

+= Life Cycle Thinking

+/ Life cycle thinking: accounting for all impacts of a product or process across all stages of its life cycle

+== Life Cycle Stages
+#image("assets/lifeCycleStages.png", width: 100%, height: 220pt, fit: "contain")

+At product end of life, the following options are ranked most desirable to least desirable
++ *Reuse: * reuse the product in its current state, upcycle unwanted products to products of higher quality or value, or repurpose the product to a new use
++ *Recycle: * process the raw materials in the product and produce something new
++ *Recovery:* extracting as much energy or material from product as possible before disposing of it

+Another is *reduce*, which is to change behaviours as a society to reduce what we consume and use.

+== Life Cycle Assessment (LCA)

+- systematic evaluation of the impacts of energy and material inputs and outputs for a product/process across all life cycle stages

++ *Goal Definition and Scope*
+  - System boundary: a description of what elements are included or not included in an LCA
+  - Functional units: a reference measure of performance to use as a baseline in comparing options
+    #image("assets/funcUnitImg.png", width: 85%, height: 150pt, fit: "contain")

++ *Inventory Analysis*

++ *Impact Assessment*
+  - impacts of each material and energy flow are quantified

++ *Interpretation*
+  - systematically review work of each stage as new information comes in

+=== Challenges with LCA
+- Detailed knowledge of material and energy flows required
+- Impacts must be known and quantified
+- Focuses on environmental impacts
+- *_difficult to use early in design process_*

 == Streamlined Life Cycle Assessment (SLCA)
 - for each criterion and for each life cycle stage, evaluate performance of product/process on a qualitative scale. \
   e.g. "very poor" to "very good" or "significant negative impact" to "significant benefit"
   #image("assets/slcaResult.png", width: 75%, height: 165pt, fit: "contain")

 - results usually tabulated in SLCA Matrix
   #image("assets/slcaMatrix.png", width: 80%, height: 100pt, fit: "contain")

 - values in matrix then summed to determined environmentally responible product rating ($upright("R")_upright("ERP")$). \
   equivalent to score in WDM if all weights were 1

 === Usage of SLCA
 + use $upright("R")_"ERP"$ to benchmark performance against other products
 + use SLCA ratings to determine areas of greatest negative impact

 === Benefits of SLCA
 - SLCA faster, easier, less expensive to complete
   - SLCA takes days, LCA can take months
 - SLCA qualitative (easier to use with criteria which are more difficult to quantify), but also makes results *less precise*
 - SLCA suitable for any stage of design process (especially early where potential influence on design decisions is greatest)
   - LCA suitable for existing products / very late in design process (where precise assessment of impact is required)

 == Sunk Cost
 / Sunk cost: a cost that has already been incurred and cannot be recovered.